 20. LASER MODULES

 The following description and pictures refer to whole Opt Lasers’ laser modules line.
-Differences between modules are specified in the table in Technical data section.
-This manual concern following modules:
+Differences between modules are specified in the table in the Technical data section.
+This manual concern the following modules:

 |G520-120SM||120 mW green laser module with a wavelength of 520 nm|